-- The course can be delivered at your company premises or preferred venue, for small groups
+- The course can be delivered to small groups at your company premises or other preferred venue

 - Pricing is on a transparent day-rate basis, according to location (inquire below)

-- The agenda above is the recommended “off-the-shelf” agenda, but limited customisation is possible (inquire below)
+- The agenda above is the recommended “off-the-shelf” agenda, but customisation is possible (inquire below)

 Training for individuals:

-- Grey Cells Energy does not currently organise open/public courses, but does work as an “associate trainer”, via larger 3rd-party event organisers.
+- Grey Cells Energy does not organise open/public courses itself, but instead partners with 3rd-party specialist event organisers.
 Contact email@example.com or inquire below for the latest calendar dates.

-- If you are interested in remote learning – covering some or all of the topics on a one-to-one basis via the Internet – inquire below.
+- If you are interested in remote one-to-one learning, inquire below.